grafana/agent/docs/sources/flow/_index.md

 In addition to being an OpenTelemetry Collector distribution,
-{{< param "PRODUCT_NAME" >}} also includes first-class support for the Prometheus and Loki ecosystems, enabling pipelines to mix-and-match as needed.
+{{< param "PRODUCT_NAME" >}} also includes first-class support for the Prometheus and Loki ecosystems, allowing you to mix-and-match your pipelines.

 ## Example